 The Grants program will periodically be assessed to ensure it is meeting its objectives.
 This will be done in collaboration with the host organisations and Grant recipients.

-Grant recipients may be asked to meet with staff from NSW Health from time to time during the funding period.
-Meetings with recipients will facilitate feedback and inform the future direction of the Grants.
+Grant recipients may be asked to meet with staff from the Ministry of Health from time to time during the funding period.
+Meetings with recipients will facilitate feedback and inform the future direction of the Grant program.